moorepants/learn-multibody-dynamics/mass.rst

-For mutually perpendicular unit vectors fixed in reference frame :math:`A`, the moments of inertia with respect to :math:`O` about each unit vector and the products of inertia among the pairs of perpendicular unit vectors can also be computed.
-This, in general, results in nine inertia scalars that describe the mass distribution of a set of particles or a solid body in 3D space.
+For mutually perpendicular unit vectors fixed in reference frame :math:`A`, the moments of inertia with respect to :math:`O` about each unit vector and the products of inertia among the pairs of perpendicular unit vectors can be computed.
+This, in general, results in nine inertia scalars that describe the mass distribution of a set of particles or a rigid body in 3D space.
 These scalars are typically presented as a symmetric *inertia matrix* (also called an *inertia tensor*) that takes this form: